Summary

-In our initial report on Zentek (NASDAQ:NASDAQ:ZTEK), we discussed why the company was an attractive short in our view.
+In our initial report on Zentek [[ZTEK]], we discussed why the company was an attractive short in our view.
 We uncovered a lawsuit filed by a former partner who alleges Zentek stole its graphene-based antimicrobial coating technology.
 We discussed the waning demand for surgical face masks in a market flooded with supply and competition.
 Zentek news flow since then has increased our conviction.

 Sales for face masks coated with Zentek’s ink have been abysmal: for the quarter ended June 30 Zentek recorded revenue of $33k and $5m in net losses (all figures in CAD).
 Demand was so underwhelming that Zentek’s manufacturing and sales partner was forced into receivership in July, not even ten months after entering the agreement.
 We find evidence that Zentek’s subsequent partner may be even worse, with minimal or no ongoing commercial operations.